Nitro Image

 Short Arrow

 Years ago, I founded a design studio in London.
 Our thing was branding and design for the music industry.
 Through word of mouth, we grew.
 Even though I have quite a few stories from those years and some minor brushes with fame, I wouldn’t go back to that setup.
 Progressing to more senior roles in the design world is like watching the tide go out to sea.
 You don’t realise it’s happening, but suddenly you’re a long way from hands-on work.
 After leaving London, I decided to run a remote studio and partner with like-minded creatives, not employ them.
-When I founded Points in 2005 (although it was called something different back then), I decided not to grow the team because I always wanted to be the one holding the pencil.
+When I founded Points in 2005 (although it was called something slightly different back then), I decided not to grow the team because I always wanted to be the one holding the pencil.

 What would Bobby say?